AmpllifAI-dev/upsurgeiq-frontend/docs/framework/AI_AGENT_START_HERE.md

 - **Impact:** Some features may not work if they depend on missing tables
 - **Priority:** Medium (should be done during maintenance window)

+**[PENDING] Context Loss Incident - Wrong Website Created**
+- **What:** AI agent went off-rails between 8 AM - 2 PM Dec 22 and created entirely new website based on media lists
+- **Why:** AI agent didn't follow framework documents, created features not in requirements
+- **Proper Fix:** Ignore that work completely, follow framework documents as source of truth
+- **Impact:** Wasted 6 hours of development time, created confusion about project scope
+- **Priority:** High - ensure all AI agents read framework docs before starting work

 ---

-**Now that you've read this file, proceed to read the mandatory documentation listed at the top, then confirm your understanding with the user before starting work.**
+**Now that you've read this file, proceed to read the mandatory documentation listed at the top, then confirm your understanding with Christopher before starting work.**